 John P. Brown was born April 13, 1864 to Dr. John B. Brown and Martha Ashley Brown in the Leesville community of southern Robeson County.
 His mother died when he was six years old leaving only his dad to care for him and his younger brother Will.
-I speculate that Dr. Brown remained in the Leesville community because that's where his wife's parents and several siblings lived and could help attend to his boys.
+I speculate that Dr. John B. Brown remained in the Leesville community because that's where his wife's parents and several siblings lived and could help attend to his boys.

 Young John began attending Ashpole Institute shortly after its founding but was not one of the first students.
-He graduated there and subsequently attended the University of Maryland where he received his medical degree in 1886.
-He subsequently did graduate work in Baltimore and New York City but returned to the Ashpole area to practice.
+He graduated there and subsequently attended the University of Maryland where he received his medical degree in 1882.
+He subsequently did graduate work in Baltimore and New York City but returned to the Ashpole area in 1886 to practice.
 He had purchased land adjacent to his father's land in Ashpole and, on marrying Florence Sanford in 1892, built a home there.
 It was the showplace of downtown and quite modern.
 He had his own elevated storage tank for water, so the home and his drug store had indoor plumbing.

 Photo credit: NC Collection Photographic Archives, Wilson Library, UNC-Chapel Hill; used with permission